Patrick Breyer: Legal proceedings concerning digital civil rights

-Breyer is involved in the Working Group on Data Retention for Information privacy and Civil and political rights and was involved in the organization of the successful class action lawsuit against data retention together with the lawyer and later judge at the Constitutional Court of the State of Berlin Meinhard Starostik.
+Breyer is involved in the Working Group on Data Retention for Information privacy and civil and political rights and was involved in the organization of the successful class action lawsuit against data retention, together with the lawyer Meinhard Starostik, later a judge at the Constitutional Court of the State of Berlin.
 In 2016 he again filed a constitutional complaint against the new law on data retention.

 In 2012, the Federal Constitutional Court declared legislation on government access to telecommunications subscriber data to be partially unconstitutional in response to an appeal filed by Breyer.
 Breyer and Katharina Nocun again challenged the revised regulation before the Federal Constitutional Court.
-The complaint was successful on 27 May 2020.
-Breyer also filed a complaint with the European Court of Human Rights against the compulsory identification of prepaid SIM cards. which was dismissed in 2020.
+The complaint was successfully upheld on 27 May 2020.
+Breyer also filed a complaint with the European Court of Human Rights against the compulsory identification of prepaid SIM cards, but this was dismissed in 2020.

 In 2012 Breyer filed a lawsuit against the European Commission for the release of documents on data retention and won in two instances.

 Breyer filed an action for injunction against the Federal Republic of Germany at the Berlin-Tiergarten District Court in 2008.
-The action was directed against the general and indiscriminate retention of the user IP address in logfiles when browsing government websites (so-called "surf logging").
-After the Local Court had dismissed the complaint in its judgment of 13 August 2008, the Landgericht Berlin granted the request in part in its judgment of 31 January 2013.
+The action was directed against the general and indiscriminate retention of user IP addresses in logfiles when browsing government websites (so-called "surf logging").
+After the district court had dismissed the complaint in its judgment of 13 August 2008, the Landgericht Berlin granted the request in part in its judgment of 31 January 2013.
 Breyer and the Federal Republic of Germany filed an appeal against the decision.
 On 19 October 2016, the European Court of Justice ruled on the basis of a submission by the Federal Court of Justice that dynamically assigned IP addresses represent personal data for the operator of a website if they can be traced to the subscriber in the course of criminal proceedings.
 On 16 May 2017 the Federal Court of Justice ruled that dynamically assigned IP addresses are personal data.
-Web site operators may only store them if this is necessary to ensure the general functioning of the services and if the interest and the fundamental rights and freedoms of the users do not take precedence.
-The Federal Court of Justice referred the case back to the Berlin Regional Court where it is pending.
+Web site operators may only store them if this is necessary to ensure the general functioning of their services and if the interest and the fundamental rights and freedoms of the users do not take precedence.
+The Federal Court of Justice referred the case back to the Berlin Regional Court, where as of July 2017 it was still pending.

 In May 2018, Breyer filed a constitutional complaint against the new authority of the Federal Police to carry out automatic number plate readings at border crossings.
 At the end of 2018 he announced that he would file a complaint against the automatic reading of vehicle registration plates within the framework of "Section Control" in Lower Saxony, and in March 2019 he filed the complaint with the organization "freiheitsfoo".